 The 25-year-old has also had a successful past 12 months.
 She reached her first WTA 1000 final at Guadalajara last September, then made her first semifinal of 2024 last month at WTA 500 Washington.
 She is also up to a career-high No.9 in the doubles rankings.

 The positive for Collins is that she's been able to play pain-free tennis, which bodes well for her plans to finish out her final season on a high.
-She is still in doubles at the US Open, partnering with Caroline Garcia, but she's told the USTA she doesn't exactly want any pomp and circumstance around her final tour through New York.
+But don't expect the pomp and circumstance of a typical "Last Rodeo".
+That's not Collins' style.

 "I'm not somebody that likes to celebrate my accomplishments," Collins said.
 I've struggled with feeling guilt around success, and that's something I have had to work on.
 So I'm not great, honestly, at having an all-about-me moment.
 I just would prefer to do something like that maybe in private.
 But I feel like I've gotten enough attention to last a lifetime.